jamesloper/lemontron/lemontron/build-guide.md

 {% include step.html
 title = "Fasten the rail"
 image = "chassis---fasten-rail.jpg"
-content = "Using 14mm countersunks, fasten the rail to the chassis.
+content = "Using 14mm countersinks, fasten the rail to the chassis.
 You must go slow, alternate short rotations and don't overheat the plastic." %}

 {% include step.html